ni/niveristand-communications-bus-template/Docs/User Guide.md

 The `Source/Custom Device/<MyName> Custom Device.lvproj` primarily exists for historical reasons.
 This project contains the code and build specs required for interacting with VeriStand.
 It builds the `.llb` files that VeriStand requires for execution.

-This project has the same structure as a project generated from the wizard, but contains minimal logic for performing work in the custom device.
+This project has the same structure as a project generated from the wizard but contains minimal logic for performing work in the custom device.
 Most of the code is a set of wrappers that call code implemented in packed project libraries built from the support project.
 These libraries can be found in the `Includes` virtual folder in the project.

 ### Support Project